ThomasTeklu/post-install-config/README.md

 5. Select "Set"

 Let's now assign the agents to their proper departments and give them their proper roles.
 Go to the "Access" section for each after setting their passwords.
-We'll assign Jane Doe to the SysAdmins department while giving her a Supreme Admin role, as well as adding her to the Online Banking team underneatht the "Teams" section".
-As for John Smith, we'll assign him to the Support department and give him a View Only role.
+We'll assign Jane Doe to the SysAdmins department while giving her a Supreme Admin role, as well as adding her to the Online Banking team underneath the "Teams" section".
+As for John Smith, we'll assign him to the Support department and give him an "Expanded Access" role.
 We won't assign him to any specific team.

 ![image](https://github.com/user-attachments/assets/c5a5707b-931f-4b93-b616-5a5aeb907210)